 First, you can segment your email lists by whatever customer characteristics you think are relevant to your business.
 For example, if you’re a sports brand, you can segment your customers by sports they like.

-This way you can inform your golf fans on your new golf equipment, while not disturbing the baseball aficionado who’s only signed up for Major League Baseball news.
+This way you can inform your baseball fans about your new custom baseball uniform, while not disturbing the baskeball aficionado who’s only signed up for Major League basketball news.

 Second, marketing has a reputation for being impersonal, email alleviates that concern.

 Look at this example from the email builder inside Pitchbox, a business outreach service.
 You can choose to customize your emails through various fields.
 Most email marketing providers allow you to do the same.
 You can address each recipient by name and company, or job title, even if you’re emailing thousands of people.
 These small additions can really make a difference in how people perceive your brand.